smaht-dac/smaht-pipeline-utils/docs/yaml_file_reference.rst

 ------
 Status of the upload.
 The possible values are ``uploading`` and ``uploaded``.
-If no value is specified, the status will not be updated during patching and set to ``uploading`` if posting for the first time.
+If no value is specified, the status will not be updated during patching and set to ``uploading`` if posting the object for the first time.

+Most likely you don't want to set this field and just use the default logic automatically applied during deployment.

 license
 -------